 Visible Holes in Fabrics

-Hold your wool, fur and silk garments up to the light, and you will notice small irregularly shaped holes.
-Also, check your wool and silken carpets for tiny holes.
+Hold wool, fur and silk garments up to the light and look for small, irregular holes.
+Check wool and silk carpets for tiny holes too.

-Brown house larvae prefer leather or feathers, so check behind and underneath leather couches.
-If you have feathered articles, give them a good shake outside in the sunlight to see what falls out.
+Some larvae prefer leather or feathers, so check behind and underneath leather sofas.
+Give feathered items a good shake outside in the sunlight to see what falls out.

 Silken Threads or Webs

-Moths spin silken threads that they use to move and feed, often in hidden crevices.
+Moth larvae spin silken threads to move and feed, often in hidden crevices.

 Pupal Casings or Shed Larval Skins

-Moth larvae shed these casings as they grow, leaving them as a sign of an infestation.
+Larvae shed these casings as they grow, leaving them behind as a clear sign of an infestation.

 Kitchen and Food